Metadata

 }API Overview

-The metadata module exports six functions organized in pairs:
+The metadata module exports functions organized in pairs per target type:

 - Class Metadata: